-A Banker by profession, Mukul Goswami’s involvement with the issue of mental health started in the year 1983 when his younger sister was affected with schizophrenia, a major mental disorder at the tender age of fourteen years.
-A concerted effort by the Goswami family for over twelve years, when they travelled to different locations across the country in trying to find the best possible interventions for restoring their affected family member back into the mainstream of life did yield positive results.
+A banker by profession, Mukul Goswami’s involvement with the issue of mental health started in 1983 when his younger sister was affected with schizophrenia, a major mental disorder at the tender age of fourteen years.
+A concerted effort by the Goswami family was undertaken for over twelve years, when they travelled to different locations across the country in trying to find the best possible interventions for restoring their affected family member back into the mainstream of life did yield positive results.

-At that point of time in Assam, except for a very limited number of Psychiatrists providing treatment, that too in a few geographical locations within the State, there were no services available for the Psycho-social rehabilitation of persons with mental disorders.
+At that point of time in Assam, there were little to no services available for the Psycho-social treatment rehabilitation for persons with mental disorders.

 To remove this vacuum in the field of Psychiatric rehabilitation Mukul Goswami together with his wife Anjana started Ashsadeep in the year 1996, with the ultimate objective of reaching out to people across the State with holistic mental health care.

-His constant intervention makes is truly worthy of a Padma Shree and we hope to see him achieve a lot more in this field.
+His constant intervention makes him truly worthy of a Padma Shree and we hope to see him achieve a lot more in this field.